stephencweiss/stephencharlesweiss.com/content/blog/2019-07-17/check-for-duplicates-count-case-exist-postgres.md

 return data.rows;
 ```

-I’ve written previously about [how to insert values into tables with Postgres](../../2019-07-11/psql-insert-multiple-values/), but what I wasn’t sure about was how to write a query that would return a boolean value for duplicates (i.e. SQL query to use in `checkForDupcliate`)
+I've written previously about [how to insert values into tables with Postgres](../../2019-07-11/psql-insert-multiple-values/), but what I wasn't sure about was how to write a query that would return a boolean value for duplicates (i.e. SQL query to use in `checkForDupcliate`)
-(Note: I’m writing in Javascript and interpolating SQL statements using `sql-template-string`)
+(Note: I'm writing in Javascript and interpolating SQL statements using `sql-template-string`)

 ## Start With COUNT(*)
 One way to figure out if any records exist would be to count the total that meet a condition using `COUNT(*)`.